-A. Unless otherwise approved by the HUD Closing Attorney, all draft documents intended for electronic submission should be prepared and submitted as either PDF or Microsoft Word files.

-1. Microsoft Word is the preferred format at the draft submission stage due to the available "comment" and "track changes" features.

-2. Regardless of the submission format, documents must appear identical to hardcopy versions when viewed on screen (i.e., appearance and format must not change).

-B. Special attention must be given to ensure the legibility of ALTA surveys and other documents which may prove difficult to review on a computer monitor.
+- A. Unless otherwise approved by the HUD Closing Attorney, all draft documents intended for electronic submission should be prepared and submitted as either PDF or Microsoft Word files. - 1.
+Microsoft Word is the preferred format at the draft submission stage due to the available "comment" and "track changes" features. - 2.
+Regardless of the submission format, documents must appear identical to hardcopy versions when viewed on screen (i.e., appearance and format must not change). - B. Special attention must be given to ensure the legibility of ALTA surveys and other documents which may prove difficult to review on a computer monitor.
+HUD Closing Attorneys may request a hard copy of an ALTA survey if its size, detail, and complexity make onscreen review impractical.